Professional Policing BA (Hons)

 Community Policing (20 Credits)

-Module code: CJS2011Status: CompulsoryThis module provides students with the opportunity to understand the work of the `Safer Community Teams?
+Module code: CJS2011Status: CompulsoryThis module meets the requirements of the College of Policing?s National Police Curriculum in particular the module entitled Policing Communities?.
+It provides students with an understanding of the work of the `Safer Community Teams?
 (SCTs) within Northamptonshire Police and those partnership agencies supporting the police to foster and maintain community cohesion.

 Enhanced Professional Development